 Getting started and choosing the right life insurance for parents can be confusing.
 When I became a father, what started as just another to-do list of things quickly became more than that as I understood what life insurance really meant.
-Getting life insurance for parents IS a parental responsibility.
-It is a product that offers you peace of mind (and most importantly) it should NOT be viewed as an investment.
+Getting life insurance IS a parental responsibility.
+It is a product that offers you peace of mind (and most importantly) it should not be viewed as an investment.

 I am not an expert in Life Insurance Products.
 Just a new father who researched the products, read the opinions of others on Term vs Whole Life Insurance, and decided on a personal strategy that fits my needs.

 As a newbie, my whole process from starting my research to finishing the application process and being covered took a little over 2 months.
 I broke down the following into 3 phases.

 I started by initially reaching out to a few life insurance agents.
 While speaking with them over probably 6-7 different calls, I also read everything I could about the different Life insurance products and the opinions on personal investing experts on their views of Term vs Whole life insurance.
 This process can be extremely confusing with all the different products available and took about 5-6 weeks for me to have a good understanding of all the different products.

 Once I decided roughly how much I needed and narrowed the insurance products down to a handful of possible candidates, I filled out the application to get started and not waste any time.
 My agent assured me that I still had the option to make changes after my physical.
 This part of the process from signing my application to processing took about 5 weeks.